If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Inhalants – effects, risks and guidelines | Alcohol Drug Helpline

-Signs that te tamaiti may be huffing
+Signs that te tamaiti or rangatahi may be huffing

 Possible signs of volatile substance abuse are: